averykhoo/plaintext-file-fragmentation/readme.md

 ##  what
 -   breaks a file or folder into a bunch of ascii plaintext files

-##  version 0
+##  version 1
-1.  zip
+1. 7-zip
-2.  ffsj
+2.  b64 encode
-3.  base64 encode using certutil
+3.  manually break into chunks